Goaty-yagi/holbertonschool-monty/LearningObjectives.md

 # Learning Objectives

--What do LIFO and FIFO mean
+- What do LIFO and FIFO mean
--What is a stack, and when to use it
+- What is a stack, and when to use it
--What is a queue, and when to use it
+- What is a queue, and when to use it
--What are the common implementations of stacks and queues -What are the most common use cases of stacks and queues -What is the proper way to use global variables
+- What are the common implementations of stacks and queues
+- What are the most common use cases of stacks and queues
+- What is the proper way to use global variables

 ## 1, What do LIFO and FIFO mean